 Some have a perception that DoS attacks are new.
 They are not.
 Some have a perception that just because DoS Attacks are not in the news they have “gone away.”
 The reality is that we will always have DoS Attacks.
 They will be with us for as long as we have a global interconnected network that interlinks people, machines, AIs, and things.

 What Causes DoD Attacks?

-DoS Attacks and “Distributed DoS” Attack (DDoS) are caused by humans.
+DoS Attacks and “Distributed DoS” attacks (DDoS) are caused by humans.
 People are behind all the intentional and unintentional DoS Attacks.
 The reasons vary but can be classified into five motivations:

 Nation-State Actors, State Controlled Influence Campaigns & Terrorist DoS.
 Nation-State threat actors launching DoS attacks are obvious but often overlooked.
 The Internet is an international battlespace.
 Counties in conflict can and will use the Internet as part of their conflict.
 Planning for these Nation-State Internet conflicts would be part of a DoS Resiliency plan.
 But, the more frequent “state interest” DoS would be launched indirectly via influence campaigns or by terrorists.
 The 2006 Estonia attack is one classic example of a state actor using “influencers” to DoS Estonian interest.

 Corporate Competition.
 Corporations do compete.
 Some places have a clear understanding to conduct business transparently and fairly.
 But that is only in some parts of the world.
 Other parties may have rival companies “commission” DoS to embarrass their competition in the middle of an event.
 Yes, this has a cyberpunk/Shadowrun/Necromancer inference, but it should not be dismissed as a human DoS Motivator.